wjayesh/simple-web-app/mayursarojdev/README.md

 - According to commands given on bot, the server performs differnt tasks, like starting, stopping and changing the subreddit to fetch posts from.

-## ✍️Author
+## Author

 Mayur Saroj (https://github.com/mayursarojdev)

-## 🔒License
+## License

 Spotify-Notify

-This program is free software: However give due credits to @mayursarojdev while using and redistributing the program.
+This program is free to use, modify and redistribute however give due credits to [@mayursarojdev](https://github.com/mayursarojdev).